haiderzaidi07/algoviz/README.md

 - Custom graph size
 - Ability to drag and move nodes around
-- Measures performance of algorithms upto 0.1 milliseconds
+- Measures the performance of algorithms up to 0.1 milliseconds

 ## Tech Stack